click on the menu below to navigate this site

 The trip will take approximately three months.
 I do mean approximately as flying general aviation aircraft is highly dependent on the weather.
 But given good weather we plan to leave on June 30th and return home on October 2nd.

 As you can see from this map we stay as close to the edges as possible only deviating to avoid military airspace, and making visits to national parks we just do not want to miss.
-Glacier and Yellow Stone National parks pull us away from the northern border for a little while, but believe me we really aren't missing much.
+Glacier and Yellow Stone National Parks pull us away from the northern border for a little while, but believe me we really aren't missing much.

 Here are some of the criteria that directed our trip planning: